Information for customers and interested parties pursuant to Art. 13 and Art. 14 of the General Data Protection Regulation (GDPR)

 Who gets your data?

-Our employees, insofar as this is necessary for contacting you and for the fulfilment of our contractual and legal obligations (including the fulfilment of pre-contractual measures).
+Employees of HIMA Paul Hildebrandt GmbH and the European Group companies, insofar as this is necessary for contacting you and for the fulfilment of our contractual and legal obligations (including the fulfilment of pre-contractual measures).

 Within the framework of processing orders (internal recipients)